onap/archived-portal/ecomp-portal-BE-os/README.md

 - [Portal-155] Review security issues: portal
 - [Portal-19] Removed the ecomp keyword from the license text
 - [Portal-256] Fix to make the userRole dynamic on Users modal popup
-- [Portal-241] To reteieve roles on Users page for sdk(external app)
+- [Portal-241] To retrieve roles on Users page for sdk(external app)
 - [Portal-220] Fix to delete a portal admin, removed the OS test case
 - [Portal-248] Id value fix in in Add App Account Management modal
 - [Portal-211] High memory Usage by Portal, SDK, Cassandra